Want to build a new patio or outdoor room but have no idea where to start with council approval?

 Guide to navigating the Complying Development Certification process

-Here’s a list of helpful resources according to council to get you started on your outdoor patio or room.
-Most of the information is similar so you can look around the various council documents to for a greater resource pool.
+Here’s a list of helpful resources according to the council to get you started on your outdoor patio or room.
+Most of the information is similar so you can look around the various council documents for a greater resource pool.

-Contact our HV aluminium team or get in touch with your local council if you have any further questions about the whether you need a complying development certification or the process.
+Contact our HV aluminium team or get in touch with your local council if you have any further questions about whether you need a complying development certification or the process.